House Slaves (1923 film)

 House Slaves (Swedish: Hemslavinnor) is a 1923 Swedish silent comedy film directed by Ragnar Widestedt and starring Dagmar Ebbesen, Agda Helin and Karin Swanström.
 It was based on a 1920 Danish play which first appeared in Sweden in 1921.
 It was shot at studios in Kungsholmen in Stockholm with location shooting at Ränneslätt.

-The plot revolves around Grethe young woman who heads to Stockholm to find work as a domestic servant.
-Ebbesen reprised the role of Kristina in the 1933 remake House Slaves as well as the 1942 film We House Slaves as well as over five hundred times on stage.
+The plot revolves around Grethe, a young woman who heads to Stockholm to find work as a domestic servant.
+Ebbesen reprised the role of Kristina in the 1933 remake of the same name, in the 1942 film We House Slaves as well as over five hundred times on stage.